joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 ## Create a Database

-Postgres is a Database.
+PostgreSQL is a Database.
 When you run the application, you can create `sub-databases` that allow you to work on different projects.
 For example, you may have one for your bookmarks app, one for your budgeting app and more.
 These sub-databases are most often referred to as `databases` and to create them you use the keyword `databases`.

 Let's create a database and then drop (delete) it.
 Then we'll create a new one, connect to it and use it for the rest of this lesson